Awethon/SOM-FuncBlock/README.md

 Educational project for my university
 It's useful for academic purposes only

-This repository contains a few implementations of SOM algorithm:
+This repository contains a few implementations of Self-Organizing Map algorithm:
-* Sequential SOM
+* Sequential
-* SOM parallelized by vectors
+* Parallelized by vectors
-* SOM parallelized by features
+* Parallelized by features

 Algorithm was decomposed into functional blocks that are reuseable mini-algorithms